PurpurMC/Purpur/CONTRIBUTING.md

-This patch intends to bump up the time that a client has to reply to the server back to 30 seconds as per pre 1.12.2, which allowed clients more than enough time to reply potentially allowing them to be less tempermental due to lag spikes on the network thread, e.g. that caused by plugins that are interacting with netty.
+This patch intends to bump up the time that a client has to reply to the server back to 30 seconds as per pre 1.12.2, which allowed clients more than enough time to reply potentially allowing them to be less temperamental due to lag spikes on the network thread, e.g. that caused by plugins that are interacting with netty.

 We also add a system property to allow people to tweak how long the server